valladaresr/Capstone-Bellabeat-Case-Study/README.md

 ORDER BY
 1
 ```
 After classifying users based on their daily sleep duration, the Fitbit data below shows that 46% of users sleep more than seven hours, and 54% less than 7 hours.
 The results support Harvard Medical School's claim and show that the majority of women fall short of the recommended sleep hours.
-A bigger sample would lead to a better representation.
+A bigger sample would lead to a more accurate representation.

 <p align="center">
   <img src="https://github.com/valladaresr/Google-Case-Study-Bellabeat/assets/163466485/4f7df36d-391a-41bc-9c36-635176f26b03"/>